viclw17/viclw17.github.io/_posts/2018-06-12-GLSL-Practice-With-Shadertoy.md

 <br>
 <!-- ![]({{ site.url }}/images/glsl-jupiter.jpg) -->
 <!-- <figcaption style="text-align: center;">First PBR rendering test, looking neat. </figcaption> -->
 Getting started to use [Shadertoy](https://www.shadertoy.com/) to learn and practice GLSL.
 Here are the first few examples I've been playing around.
 Also got the shaders embedded in my blog page.
 Here I documented some of my exploration about the website and some best-practice.
-(_I also use [KodeLife](https://hexler.net/software/kodelife/) to work on my shader offline.
-It is an amazing live shader programming tool and I will document the basic usages of it in next blog post._)

 # Shadertoy First Try
 ## Watercolor Blending